tiagoguatierri/tiagoguatierri/README.md

 Fullstack developer specialist in Nodejs/Typescript, Angular and Nestjs.

-Currently studying Serverless architecture/Serverless framework, Edge Computing and Vue framework.
+Currently studying Serverless architecture/Serverless framework Edge Computing and React framework.

 Enthusiastic about new technologies, I'm always studying and learning something new.
 Learning fast, I communicate well and I know how to work in a team asynchronously and synchronously.